nextest-rs/nextest/site/src/book/machine-readable.md

 ## Running tests

-This is [currently not implemented](https://github.com/nextest-rs/nextest/issues/20), but will be implemented in the near future.
+This is [currently not implemented](https://github.com/nextest-rs/nextest/issues/20). **Help wanted**: please post in the issue if you'd like to work on this!